groupdocs-signature/GroupDocs.Signature-for-.NET-MVC/README.md

 ## Digitally Sign documents with .NET API

 GroupDocs.Signature for .NET allows you to **add a digital signature to PDF, DOCX, PPT, XLS** and over 90 formats with no external dependencies.
-Using powerful and flexible API you can easily add handwritten, barcode, QR code, Image and stamp signatures to document.
+Using powerful and flexible API you can easily add handwritten, barcode, QR code, Image and stamp signatures to a document.

 This web application demonstrates all GroupDocs.Signature features with simple modern UI which can be used as standalone or be integrated into your project.